Blender blades dull? This article will show you how to sharpen ninja blender blades so they can serve you well.

 A Ninja blender is a great kitchen appliance for any food lover.
-But even the best appliances need to be cared for, and if you take care of your Ninja blender blades, they will last longer and work better.
+But even the best appliances need to be cared for, and if the Ninja blender users take care of your blender blades, they will last longer and work better.

-A Ninja blender has three different blade types: one serrated blade, two slicers, and one grinder/chopper.
+A Ninja has three different blade types: one serrated blade, two slicers, and one grinder/chopper.

 The only thing that wears down over time is the rubberized suction cups on the bottom that hold it in place during use or transport.